obvonage/deved-platform/content/blog/en/experience-composer-sample-application-with-vonage-video-api.md

  app.set('tokenECArchive', tokenECArchive);
 ```

-Now that we have a new session Id and token, make the same HTTP POST request call as above to start a new Experience Composer.
-The only changes required are getting the new session id and token that you saved above and changing the <host_link> to the URL that you are sharing your website to.
-(Remember the link needs to be publicly accessible, so I would recommend publishing your application to Heroku or ngrok).
-Additionally, you will need to store the Experience Composer Id under a different name in your express app so that you have access to this Experience Composer.
+Now that we have a new session `id` and `token`, make the same HTTP POST request call as above to start a new Experience Composer.
+The only changes required are getting the new session `id` and `token` that you saved above and changing the `<host_link>` to the URL that you are sharing your website to.
+(Remember the link needs to be publicly accessible, so I would recommend publishing your application to [Heroku](https://www.heroku.com/) or [ngrok](https://developer.vonage.com/getting-started/tools/ngrok)).
+Additionally, you will need to store the Experience Composer `id` under a different name in your express app so that you have access to this Experience Composer.

 ```
 app.post('/startArchivingEC', function(req, res){